gayanW/blog/README.md

 --

 Site gets auto deployed when a commit is pushed to the master branch.
 Or we could deploy manually by triggering a build from Travis website.

+Theme
+--

+When change is made to jekyll-theme-linuxdev repository, do a `bundle install`, or update the revision value in Gemfile.lock manually.